enonic/guide-custom-selector/README.md

-# guide-custom-selector
+# Custom selector
-A guide for implementing custom selector in Enonic XP
+A step by step guide for building your own custom selector in Enonic XP